Reporting a potential planning breach

 If you would like to know the progress on or the outcome of our investigations and assessment, please contact us - but remember these cases can take months to be fully resolved.

-Our enforcement work is guided by the Council’s Planning Enforcement Plan (2013).
+Our enforcement work is guided by the Council’s Local Enforcement Plan (2017).